coleenquadros/configuration/docs/app-sre/design-docs/resource-ownership.md

 ## Goal

-* Declare general resource ownership on role level so resources ownership can be granted to users by granting the role.
+* Declare general resource and datafile ownership on role level so ownership can be granted to users by granting the role
-* Define all resource ownerships within one schema element to prevent field explosion within the `/access/role-1.yml` schema.

 ## Out of scope